-Due to the increasing spread of electronic invoices, the Republic of Hungary is now also relying on the use of electronic invoices.
+Due to the increasing spread of electronic invoices, the Republic of Hungary is now also relying on the use of electronic invoices (via the NAV system).
 The aim is to facilitate the reporting of VAT-related data to companies, increase transparency for invoice issuers, invoice recipients and the Republic of Hungary and, finally, fight sales tax fraud.

 Those affected by the new law in Hungary are:

 - Hungarian companies

 - foreign companies having a branch in Hungary

 For businesses, this means that invoices must be reported electronically through a centralized system.
 Invoicing data are transmitted electronically in XML format to the Hungarian NAV system.
 For companies that cannot generate XML documents, there is also a web-based interface available, via which the invoicing data can be entered manually.
 Due to the manual processing, the web interface is only convenient with a very small invoice volume.